 Where to Buy

-The area of Santa Coloma, at the entrance to Andorra la Vella from Sant Julià, concentrates most of the motorcycle and car accessory stores and dealers.
+Santa Coloma, at the entrance to Andorra la Vella from Sant Julià, brings together the large majority of motorcycle and car accessory stores and dealers.

-If you have any other question, please contact to Advice Consumer Centre
+If you have any other question, contact the Consumer Attention Service.

 The customs allowance is the amount of products you can take across the border on the way back to your country without having to declare them, and therefore without having to pay.
 Although in some agricultural products (coffee, alcohol, tobacco and similar products), this limit refers to amounts, in others (milk, butter, cheese, sweets, etc.) the value and quantity are both taken into account.